Clouds - What They Are, How They Form, And The Different Cloud Types

 The clouds are characterized by vertical air movements called updrafts.
 These vertical currents can spread moisture upwards through the cloud system into the upper regions of the atmosphere.

 The combination of updrafts and downdrafts in multi-level clouds creates an environment that can result in severe weather events.
-This includes heavy rainfalls hailstorms and even tornadoes that are formed within multi-level clouds.
+This includes heavy rainfall, hailstorms, and even tornadoes that form within multi-level clouds.

 Cumulus Clouds

-The light, puffy looking clouds scattered across the sky, are arguably the most well-known of all the clouds.
-(It's probably the first image that comes to mind when you think of a cloud.)
+The light, puffy-looking clouds scattered across the sky are arguably the most well-known of all the cloud types.
+(It’s probably the first image that comes to mind when you think of a cloud.)

-Cumulus clouds appear during sunny days early in the day and disappear towards the evening.
-With no precipitation associated with them, they are often referred to as "fair weather clouds".
+Cumulus clouds often appear during sunny days early in the day and disappear towards the evening.
+With little or no precipitation associated with them, they are often referred to as “fair weather clouds”.

 Cumulonimbus Clouds

-Starting out as a humble cumulus cloud, strong vertical air movement (updrafts) combined with enough humid air allow this type of cloud to develop.
+Starting out as a humble cumulus cloud, strong vertical air movement (updrafts) combined with enough moisture in the air allows this type of cloud to develop.
 Cumulonimbus clouds are seen as your typical storm clouds.

 They start at a low cloud level and can grow and expand up to the highest level.
 It is within this space, dominated by updrafts and downdrafts, that all the elements necessary for the development of a storm system are formed.